How to Apply

-Students admitted to the Bachelor of Arts in any of Criminology, English, Environment and Urban Sustainability, Geographic Analysis, History, Philosophy, Politics and Governance, Psychology, or Sociology, may transfer from their current program and plan to any one of the other eight plans for the Fall term of their second year of studies.
+Students admitted to the Bachelor of Arts programs in Criminology, English, Environment and Urban Sustainability, Geographic Analysis, History, Language and Intercultural Relations, Philosophy, Politics and Governance, Psychology or Sociology may transfer to any one of the other nine programs or to any one of the three approved double major programs (English and History; English and Philosophy; History and Philosophy) for the fall term of their second year of studies.
 Applications are available through the Program Office and must be submitted by February 2nd.
-Transfer applications are considered on a competitive basis subject to program capacity, and therefore program choice cannot be guaranteed.
+Transfer applications are considered on a competitive basis subject to program capacity, and therefore, program choice cannot be guaranteed.

-In order to transfer to Politics and Governance from any of Criminology, English, Environment and Urban Sustainability, Geographic Analysis, History, Philosophy, Psychology, or Sociology, students must:
+In order to transfer to Language and Intercultural Relations from any of Criminology, English, Environment and Urban Sustainability, Geographic Analysis, History, Philosophy, Politics and Governance, Psychology, or Sociology, students must:

 1. Have clear Academic Standing at the end of the Winter term of their second semester of studies; and